DavidBien23/Projects/README.md

 insurance policy with a Guaranteed Minimum Maturity Benefit (GMMB).
 I began by replicating previous tables that established the policy reserves and profit vector.
 From that, I could calculate the NPV and simulate 1000 alternative scenarios.
-I enjoyed refreshing my memory of python code and challegning myself with a more efficient solution.</p>
+I enjoyed refreshing my memory of python code and challegning myself to find a more efficient solution.</p>

 ### LC Exam Final